BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Related Work and Discussion

-~\cite{yuan2024rigorllm} propose \texttt{RigorLLM} framework that enhances content moderation by (a) enriching training data with diverse adversarial examples using constrained energy-based generation, (b) appending an optimized “safe suffix” to incoming prompts to mitigate adversarial modifications, and (c) fusing predictions from a robust KNN classifier and a fine-tuned LLM to reliably detect harmful content. ~\cite{Hines2024Defending} build on the work of ~\cite{yi2025benchmarking}\footnote{We cite the peer-reviewed conference version.
-An earlier preprint is available on arXiv.} to address indirect prompt injection attacks by proposing a defense strategy based on \emph{spotlighting}.
-This approach comprises a set of prompt-engineering techniques that transparently indicate the provenance of each input segment to assist LLM while generating response.
-The methods operate exclusively at inference time and do not require access to the model's internals, making them readily applicable to API-based models. ~\cite{Debenedetti2025defeating} propose \texttt{CaMeL}, a defense mechanism that explicitly detects and prevents prompt injection attacks by designing a secure execution layer around LLM operations.
-The work sits at the intersection of generative AI and software security, bringing established principles from the latter to protect emerging systems. \cite{abdelnabi2025get} proposes \texttt{TaskTracker}, white-box defense, that centers on tracking the model’s internal activations before and after processing external text.
-By calculating the change (or “delta”) between these activations, the system can flag when the model’s task representation has been altered by injected instructions.
-This drift is used as a proxy to signal potential prompt injections. ~\cite{liu2025datasentinel} introduces \texttt{DataSentinel} that detects prompt injection attacks by fine-tuning a language model with a game-theoretic mini-max optimization.
-It uses a detection instruction embedding a secret key to verify the integrity of incoming data.~\cite{beurerkellner2025design} propose a six architectural design patterns (action-selector, plan-then-execute, map-reduce, dual LLM, code-then-execute, and context-minimization) that secure LLM agents against prompt injection attacks.
-These patterns restrict an agent's ability to process untrusted input with some trade-offs in agent flexibility.
+{\textbf{Attack Defenses.}} Recent work proposes a variety of defense strategies against prompt injection attacks.
+These approaches differ in their methods and operating settings, ranging from inference-time countermeasures to white-box techniques and architectural safeguards. \texttt{RigorLLM}~\cite{yuan2024rigorllm} framework enhances content moderation.
+Hines et al.~\cite{Hines2024Defending} build on the work of ~\cite{yi2025benchmarking} to address indirect prompt injection attacks by proposing a defense strategy based on \emph{spotlighting}. \texttt{CaMeL}~\cite{Debenedetti2025defeating} is a defense mechanism that explicitly detects and prevents prompt injection attacks by designing a secure execution layer around LLM operations.
+The work sits at the intersection of generative AI and software security, bringing established principles from the latter to protect emerging systems.
+SafeEar~\cite{SafeEar} proposes a method for detecting deepfake audio without accessing the actual speech content. \texttt{TaskTracker}~\cite{abdelnabi2025get} is a white-box defense, that centers on tracking the model’s internal activations before and after processing external text. \texttt{DataSentinel}~\cite{liu2025datasentinel} detects prompt injection attacks by fine-tuning a language model with a game-theoretic mini-max optimization.
+It uses a detection instruction embedding a secret key to verify the integrity of incoming data.
+Beurer-Kellner et al.~\cite{beurerkellner2025design} propose a six architectural design patterns (action-selector, plan-then-execute, map-reduce, dual LLM, code-then-execute, and context-minimization) that secure LLM agents against attacks.
+Overall, most existing defenses are probabilistic and can be bypassed~\cite{Debenedetti2025defeating, costa2025securingaiagentsinformationflow}.
+Retrospective systems are needed to identify attackers, yet cross-service threat intelligence for large-scale prompt injection attacks correlation remains unexplored.
+To address this gap, techniques like SimHash can be leveraged.
+However, SimHash captures only syntactic similarity and fails to capture semantic similarity (Figures~\ref{fig:binaryshield_results},~\ref{fig:simhash_results}, and~\ref{fig:simhash_vs_binaryshield_f1}). \emph{\tool is the first to focus on this gap, proposing a concrete system for cross-service threat intelligence and paving the way for future research in this domain.}